Once again, I trick Sue into believing that this is going to be a run-of-the-mill adventure.

 The Waking Ally

-Ian continues his fight against the Slyther, which Sue describes as a hoover bag with warts, and he and Larry successfully manage to send it plummeting to its death.
+Ian fights the Slyther, which Sue describes as a hoover bag with warts, to the death.

 Me: What?

-Sue: The poor thing sounded very sad when he died.
+Sue: The poor thing sounded sad when he died.
 He gave a little whine.

 Me: It was a mutated guard dog!

-Sue: It’s not his fault.
+Sue: That wasn’t his fault.
 He was just doing his job.
 He looked ****ing awful, though.

-Sue is happy when Larry nobbles his ankle (“So it’s not just the women, then”), but she is horrified when he is repeatedly shot at point-blank range by his robotised brother, Phil.
-Larry goes down fighting by strangling his poor sibling to death.
+Sue is overjoyed when Larry nobbles his ankle (“So it isn’t just the women, then”), but she’s horrified when he is repeatedly shot at point-blank range by his robotised brother, Phil.
+Larry goes down fighting, strangling his sibling to death.

 Sue: Bloody hell!
 That was horrible!

 Light relief is provided by David waving a dead fish in front of Susan’s face.
-This clearly passes for foreplay in the 22nd century because a few moments later they are snogging each other’s faces off.
-Sue is amused by the Doctor’s reaction to this burgeoning romance (“Don’t stop to pick daisies!” gets a big laugh), but she’s still reading it as a tragedy and she is utterly convinced that a teary-eyed David will be left behind come the story’s end.
+This clearly passes for foreplay in the 22nd century, because a few moments later they’re snogging each other’s faces off.
+Sue is amused by the Doctor’s reaction to this burgeoning romance (“Don’t stop to pick daisies!” gets a huge laugh), but she’s still reading it as a tragedy, believing that a teary-eyed David will be left behind come the end of the story, if he survives at all.

-Me: I must have watched this episode half a dozen times and yet I still have no idea who or what the Waking Ally of the title is supposed to be.
+Me: I must have watched this episode half-a-dozen times and I still have no idea who or what the Waking Ally is supposed to be.
 Is it the Slyther?
 The slaves?
 It makes no sense.
-Do you have any ideas with your fresh perspective, my love?
+Do you have any ideas with your fresh perspective, love?

 Sue: It’s obviously the Doctor, you idiot.
 He slept through the last episode (on a beach in Spain, probably).
 Do keep up.